alu-al1/yna_task/README.md

 ```bash
 npm run build_client && npm WSS_URL=<url_to_server> run client
 ```
+> ℹ️ Both server and client will provide you with `USAGE:` message if something is missing.

 Both `server.ts` and `client.ts` include Node's variant of `if __name__ == "__main__"` and can be imported and reused with custom presets.

 ---